NYU-Shanghai-Data-Services/TMA-QDA/modules/qda/_posts/2000-01-01-grounded-theory-approach.md

 Strauss and Corbin (1990) identified seven criteria to judge the quality of a grounded theory study (Creswell, 2007, p.
 216).

 * How was the original sample selected?
-What grounds?
+On what grounds?
 * What major categories emerged?
 * What were some of the events, incidents, actions, and so on (as indicators) that pointed to some of these major categories?
-* On the basis of what categories di4 theoretical sampling proceed?
+* On the basis of what categories did theoretical sampling proceed?
 Guide data collection?
 Was it representative of the categories?
 * What were some of the hypotheses pertaining to conceptual relations (that is, among categories), and on what grounds were they formulated and tested?
 * Were there instances when hypotheses did not hold up against what was actually seen?
 How were these discrepancies accounted for?
 How did they affect the hypotheses?
 * How and why was the core category selected (sudden, gradual, difficult, easy)?
 On what grounds?